Scomar82/7-Days-Modlets/README.md

   - A craftable Chicken Nest, where you need to give food to it, then "a chicken" will produce some eggs and feathers.
 Works Serverside!
   - Seeds Lvl 8 required for crafting

+**zScomar82_BN:**
+  - This Mod changes the Names of the armorpieces.
+It will be now shown with a armorclass shortcut in front of the name.
+  - There are following shortcuts:
+  - LA - Light Armor
+  - MA - Medium Armor
+  - HA - Heavy Armor
+  - ﻿﻿Furthermore the AP and HiPower Ammo are shown in differnt colors.

 Who likes it or who wants to support me, of course all voluntary and no must! -> [paypal.me](https://www.paypal.me/Enrico1982)